 This article provides a list and description of my favorite mindfulness meditation techniques.
 Set a goal to meditate 10 minutes per day for 1 week.
 Then read my article on how to take hold of your mind called “Putting Mindfulness to Work.”

 1. Mindfulness Software for Electronic Devices

-2. Headspace’s FREE Take 10 Program
+2. Headspace’s FREE Take 10 Meditation

 3. Mindful Walking

 Personally, I am a huge fan of mindful walking.
 You can do it anywhere, at work, at home, on a hike, anywhere.
 Basically, you silently count your steps.
-I will usually count to 30 and go back to 1, if I am on a long walk.
-If I am walking around my house or office, I count my steps for however long is needed to reach my destination.
+I will usually count to 30 and go back to 1 if I am on a long walk.
+If I am walking around my house or office, I count my steps for however long are needed to reach my destination.
 I might also practice breathing instead of counting while walking.
-According to buddhist monks who developed this technique, counting is NOT thinking it is a way to suspend thinking and sometimes you need to walk rather than sit to meditate.
+According to Buddhist monks who developed this technique, counting is NOT thinking it is a way to suspend thinking and sometimes you need to walk rather than sit to meditate.

 4. Breathing Exercises

 Counting your Breath.
 My personal favorite is counting your breath.
 Remember, counting is not thinking, it is a way to suspend thinking.
 Sit in a comfortable position on the floor or in a chair, lie down, or take a walk.
 As you inhale, we aware that “I am inhaling, ONE.”
 When you exhale, be aware that “I am exhaling, ONE.”
 Remember to breathe from the stomach.
 When beginning the second inhalation, be aware that “I am inhaling, TWO.”
 And, slowly exhaling, be aware that “I am exhaling, TWO.”
 Continue up through 10.
 After you have reached 10, return to ONE.
 Whenever you lose count, return to ONE.